Cloud vs. Shared Hosting

-To have a site live on the Internet you’re going to need hosting.
+To have a site live on the Internet you’re going to need web hosting.
 But, how do you choose the right kind of hosting for your business?
+And what is the difference between cloud hosting vs. shared hosting?

 Web hosting can be complex and there are a lot of options.
 It’s easy to get lost, so don’t feel bad if you’re confused at the starting point.